yaoyuhan/yaoyuhan.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. student in the UC Berkeley [Department of Astronomy](https://astro.berkeley.edu/) I use supercomputer simulations and data from big telescopes to better understand how the universe works.
+I'm a Ph.D. student in the UC Berkeley [Department of Astronomy](https://astro.berkeley.edu/) I use supercomputer simulations and data from big telescopes to try to better understand how the universe works.

 My speciality is galaxy formation, with a focus on low-mass galaxies.
 I'm also interested in binary stars, Milky Way stellar populations, and more generally, in developing new methods to extract information from data.
 My advisors are [Eliot Quataert](http://w.astro.berkeley.edu/~eliot/) and [Dan Weisz](http://dweisz.github.io/).